 The HACP policy modifications are also designed to promote self-sufficiency, and the modified rent policy (as described in Section IV), is designed to encourage families to participate in the FSS program.
+A new directive from HUD and approved is the FSS Action Plan.
+The purpose of this Action Plan is to provide guidelines specific to the practice for the HACP FSS Program.
+Statements contained in this plan are intended to facilitate consistent implementation and administration of FSS policies.
+The policies and procedures set forth govern all employees of the FSS Program unless other policies or procedures are stipulated by a written agreement.

-The broad intent of these initiatives is to create an environment where work is the norm and personal responsibility is expected.
-The HACP will continue in FY 2023 to pursue additional policy adjustments toward this end.
-Such policy changes may include increasing the minimum rent for those able-bodied non-elderly residents who do not work or participate in the FSS program for over one (1) year, or partnering with schools to create academic achievement support and/or incentive programs, or other mandatory school attendance programs for residents.
-We are not proposing any new MTW activities; instead, we are enhancing current approved programs.
+The HACP will continue in FY 2024 to pursue additional policy adjustments toward this end.
+Such policy changes may include increasing the minimum rent for those able-bodied non-elderly residents who do not work or participate in the FSS program for over one (1) year or partnering with schools to create academic achievement support and/or incentive programs, or other mandatory school attendance programs for residents.
+We are not proposing any new MTW activities; instead, we are enhancing the current, approved programs and initiatives.